 In the following sections, a troubleshooting guideline for the FORS pipeline spectroscopic recipes is given.
-It is assumed here that some familiarity with these recipes is acquired.
+It is assumed here that some familiarity with these recipes was already acquired.
 These notes have been mostly adapted from the pipeline sections of [16].